gajus/surgeon/README.md

 ```

+If the regular expression does not match the data, an `InvalidDataError` error is thrown (see [Handling errors](#handling-errors)).

 ## Conventions

 ### Quantifier expression

-A quantifier is used to assert that the query matches a set number of nodes.
+A *quantifier expression* is used to assert that the query matches a set number of nodes.

 The default quantifier expression value is `{1}`.